Working Hard for the 91st

 • Lifetime resident of Hampton Roads

 We elect leaders to protect our Constitutional freedoms, not take them away or restrict them.
-But, as we have seen at the federal level with laws like Obamacare, too many politicians ignore the Constitution whenever they feel like it.
+But, as we have seen at the federal level with laws like the AHCA, too many politicians ignore the Constitution whenever they feel like it.
 As your Delegate, I will only support legislation that is in accordance with the U.S. and Virginia Constitutions.
 And I will always protect your Constitutional freedoms, including the right to own and carry a firearm.